 Signs of OSFED to look out for might include:

 It’s not always obvious that someone has an eating disorder – remember, they are mental illnesses.
-If you’re worried about yourself or someone you know, even if only some of the signs on this page are present, you should still seek help immediately.
+If you’re worried about yourself or someone you know, even if only some of the signs on this page are present, you should still seek help immediately, as this gives the best chance of recovery.
 The first step is usually to make an appointment with the GP.

 Less commonly nowadays, you might also hear the term “eating disorder not otherwise specified” (EDNOS) to refer to eating disorders that don’t fit all the expected symptoms of anorexia, bulimia, or binge eating disorder.
-EDNOS was used in the Diagnostic and Statistical Manual of Mental Disorders (DSM) classification system from 1987 to 2013.
-In 2013 this was replaced by the new (fifth) edition of the DSM, with some significant changes to the section on eating disorders.
-Before 2013, around 50% of all people diagnosed with an eating disorder were diagnosed with EDNOS, and studies have suggested that a significant proportion of the people who were diagnosed with EDNOS under the fourth edition of the DSM would now be given a diagnosis of binge eating disorder under the fifth edition of the DSM.
-The aim of the changes to the classification system in 2013 was to ensure more people with eating disorders have a diagnosis that accurately describes their symptoms and behaviours.
-However, the term EDNOS may still be used in some circumstances.
+EDNOS was used in the Diagnostic and Statistical Manual of Mental Disorders (DSM) classification system, which describes different types of eating disorders, from 1987 to 2013.
+In 2013 this was replaced by the current edition of the DSM, with some major changes to the section on eating disorders.
+The aim of the changes was to ensure people with eating disorders have a diagnosis that best describes their illness.